-Each employee will need a chair at their desk, so this is the perfect opportunity to incorporate ergonomic design.
+Each employee will need a comfortable chair at their desk, so this is the perfect opportunity to incorporate ergonomic design.

 The chairs you select should provide plenty of comfort, as your team members will likely be sitting in them for extended periods of time.
 Both the seat and the back of the chair should have cushioning to ease the strain on joints and pressure points, which is commonly found in ergonomic mesh office chair designs.

 However, cushioning is only part of the equation; the chairs also need to be supportive.

 When sitting for a long time, your workers can experience back strain and muscle fatigue.
 Your office chairs should provide adequate back support, especially along the lumbar, or lower, spine.
 This is the part of the back that most needs support to prevent hunching and slouching throughout the day.